ElinaBoman/rootme/README.md

 ![Database models](/media/readme/database-models.png)

 ## Existing Features
 ### Navbar and Footer
+The navbar has a clean look with easy navigation.
+There is a banner encouraging users to spend more money to get free delivery.
+The profile fontawsome icon will change if the user is signed in.
+The navbar categories will not be displayed on smaller screen sizes as they will instead be placed inside a hamburger bar.
 ### Footer
+The footer has some contact information describing how to get in contact with Root Me.
+To make it easy for users who wishes to contatc Root Me a link has been placed inside the contact us block.
+The link will direct the user to the Q&A contact form.
+There are also links to social medias, Facebook, Instagram and Youtube.
+At the moment it is only the Facebook link that has been connected to store related content.
+### Home
+The Home page has some made up reviews displayed from happy customers.
+There is also a big button for users to go directly into the product section.
 ### Shop
+Inside the shop all products are displayed.
+The user is able to sort the products trough a sort by field.
+The products are represented with image, name, price and category.
+If the user is signed in there is also a Add to Wishlist button.
+To make it easy for the user to navigate the products page there is a Up to Top button along the right hand side.
+### Product Detail
+By clicking the image on the products page the user is dericted to products detail page.
+Here the user can read a description of chosen product.
+See what stadge the plant is in, If it is a cutting, or if the plant has already been planted.
+The user can also see what pot-size the plant needs if it has already been planted.
+The user can start adding products in their basket by selecting Quantity and then click the Add to basket button.
+The quantity select box will be disabeled if value is too low (0) or to high (99).
 ### Shoping Basket
+Inside the basket the user has full CRUD functionalliy.
+The user can See, read, update and delete products.
+When the user is ready there is a Secure Checkout button that takes the user to the Checkout form.
+### Checkout form
+Here the user can insert information about shipping and billing.
+Signed in users can also choose to save information to their user profile.
+If the user is not signed in he/she is provided with links to create an account if they wish to save contact form information.
+When the form has been finished the user can enter card information.
+To test this use following information, Cardnumber: 4242 4242 4242 4242.
+Add then any numbers to fill out experation date and CVC.
+To test unsuccesfull card payment use, Cardnumber: 4000 0000 0000 0002.
+Add any numbers to finish the input field.
+If the payment has been successfull the user is redirected to a success view where the order and shipping information is displayed.
 ### User authentication
+The user can commit several different actions on the website without being a registered user.
+However to be able to store information the user has to register.
+The registration form is easy to use and will let the user know if there is anything wrong with user inputs.
+When the form is finished the user will recieve an email to confirm the email address.
+When the email address has been confirmed the user can sign in.
+To then sign in and sign out is very easy.
+The login and logout buttons are aviable from my profile in the main navigation bar.
+### Wishlist
+A signed in user is able to store products inside a wishlist.
+Inside the Wishlist view the user can view the product image, name and price.
+The user can also chose to take out the product from the Wishlist by clicking the remove link.
+### Contact
+Inside the Q&A view the user can read about normally asked questions.
+If the user has a question that has not been answered within the Q&A he/she is instructed to use the contact form.

 ## Future Features